 BlackRock Fund Managers Limited (BFM) provides management and administration services to the Company under a contract which is terminable on six months' notice.
 BFM has (with the Company's consent) delegated certain portfolio and risk management services, and other ancillary services, to BlackRock Investment Management (UK) Limited (BIM (UK)).
-Further details of the investment management contract are disclosed in the Directors' Report on pages 54 and 55.
+Further details of the investment management contract are disclosed in the Directors' Report on pages 56 and 57.

-The investment management fee due for the year ended 30 November 2022 amounted to £3,025,000 (2021: £3,652,000).
-In addition, there was no performance fee (2021: £6,655,000) payable for the year.
-At the year end, £1,272,000 was outstanding in respect of management fees (2021: £2,923,000) and £nil (2021: £6,655,000) outstanding in respect of performance fees.
+The investment management fee due for the year ended 30 November 2023 amounted to £2,518,000 (2022: £3,025,000).
+At the year end, £1,864,000 was outstanding in respect of management fees.